Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Smart Manufacturing in Industry 4.0

-In the literature, the terms \emph{Manufacturing} and \emph{Production} are used for the process of creating products.
-Depending on the domain, e.g., semiconductors, also the term \emph{Fabrication} may be found~\cite{kalpakjian2014}.
-Even when there is a semantic difference between the terms manufacturing, production, and fabrication, in this work, the term \emph{Production} and \emph{Manufacturing} are used interchangeably as umbrella terms for all three.
+In the literature, the terms \emph{Manufacturing} and \emph{Production} are used for the manufacturing process of producing goods.
+Depending on the domain also other terms are found, e.g., \emph{Fabrication} in semiconductors~\cite{kalpakjian2014}.
+Despite slight semantic differences, we use the term \emph{Production} and \emph{Manufacturing} as umbrella terms for these three terms within this survey.

-The manufacturing of a product involves a sequence of process steps, applied by industrial machines in a production line.
-At the beginning of a design process, the definition of the product requirements have to be identified, followed by a Conceptional Design and Evaluation of the said.
-Based on that, a prototype is created, enabling the creation of schematics for industrial reproduction, where ``industrial'' typically means in a repeatable, efficient and effective way.
-These schematics, in combination with the requirements of the product, define the specification for the selection of material, processes, and production equipment.
+The manufacturing of a product involves a sequence of process steps, applied by industrial machines in a production line. \Cref{fig:production_process} illustrates the stages of the manufacturing engineering process sequentially.
+At the beginning of a design process, the definition of the product requirements have to be identified, followed by a conceptional design and evaluation of the said.
+Based on that, a prototype is created, enabling the creation of schematics for industrial reproduction, where ``industrial'' typically means in a repeatable, efficient, and effective way.
+These schematics, in combination with the requirements of the product, define the specification for the selection of materials, processes, and production equipment.
 The production itself is then accompanied and finished by an inspection and quality assurance before the products are packed.

 Manufacturing- or Production Engineering describes the branch of engineering working on the entire process of manufacturing.
-Among others, the planning and optimization of the production process are subject of interest to this discipline~\cite{matisoff1986}. \Cref{fig:production_process} illustrates the stages of the manufacturing engineering process sequentially.
+Among others, the planning and optimization of the production process are subject of interest to this discipline~\cite{matisoff1986}.

 In general, smart manufacturing in \indfour poses new challenges to the domain, compared to traditional manufacturing.
 Here, additional strategies and technologies are used to improve the manufacturing process, to fulfill the needs for the integration into \indfour.
 An overview on the technologies and architectures used for smart manufacturing systems is given in~\cite{chen2018a}.